-You could argue the most important thing isn't what you say, but when you say it.
-And yet, however badly you may want to, don't overthink.
-"If you had a nice time and feel a connection, [send a text] after the date, once you are home,"
+You could argue the most important thing isn’t what you say, but when you say it.
+Regardless of whatever “rules” you’ve heard in the past, don’t overthink the timing.
+“If you had a nice time and feel a connection, [send a text] after the date, once you’re home,”

 In other words, if you want to send a message, send it!
-Here, 15 quick 'n easy texts to consider using
+Here, we put together 25 quick-and-easy texts to consider firing off

 after a first date, all of which will hopefully hit the right note — and maybe even score you that second date.
 “Have you made it home safely yet?”